-Candidates must pass at least twelve approved four-credit courses or seminars during their first four terms in the department.
+Candidates must pass at least twelve approved courses or seminars during their first four terms in the department.
 Courses numbered 301 or above do not count toward this preliminary requirement, but the two required terms of Philosophy 300, the First Year Colloquium, may be counted as three of the twelve.
 If a letter-graded course record is to be considered satisfactory, the candidate’s grades in these courses must be B or higher.

 Courses taken to meet the preliminary requirement must be approved in advance by the department’s director of graduate studies.
-Students must take and complete Philosophy 300a plus two letter-graded four-credit courses or seminars during their first term and Philosophy 300b plus three letter-graded four-credit courses or seminars more in their second term, thus completing five letter-graded four-credit courses during the first two terms of residence, with grades of B or higher.
+Students must take and complete Philosophy 300a plus two letter-graded courses or seminars during their first term and Philosophy 300b plus three letter-graded courses or seminars more in their second term, thus completing five letter-graded courses during the first two terms of residence, with grades of B or higher.

 These courses, like the rest of the twelve, should be among those designated “For Undergraduates and Graduates” or “Primarily for Graduates” in the course catalogue.
 At least ten of the courses must be taught by members of the Department of Philosophy (including visiting and emeritus members).
-This requirement can be modified for students specializing in Classical Philosophy.
+This requirement can be modified for students specializing in Classical or Indian Philosophy.

-Students who have done graduate work elsewhere may petition to obtain credit for up to three four-credit courses, which may be counted toward the preliminary requirement.
+Students who have done graduate work elsewhere may petition to obtain credit for up to three courses, which may be counted toward the preliminary requirement.
 If they are in philosophy (as would normally be the case), such courses will be regarded as equivalent to those taught by members of the department.

 This requirement, intended to ensure a broad background in philosophy, is met by completing eight distribution units of work before the beginning of the fourth year of graduate study.
-A distribution unit may be fulfilled (i) by completing an approved four-credit course or seminar (which may also be counted toward the preliminary requirement), or (ii) by writing a paper under the guidance of a faculty member, with the approval of the director of graduate studies.
+A distribution unit may be fulfilled (i) by completing an approved course or seminar (which may also be counted toward the preliminary requirement), or (ii) by writing a paper under the guidance of a faculty member, with the approval of the director of graduate studies.
 In the latter case the work does not count toward the preliminary requirement.

 The units are to be distributed as follows:

-a) Contemporary Theoretical Philosophy: Three units in core areas of twentieth- and twenty-first century metaphysics, epistemology, philosophy of science, philosophy of mind, philosophy of language, philosophy of mathematics, and the like.
+Contemporary Theoretical Philosophy: Three units in core areas of twentieth- and twenty-first century metaphysics, epistemology, philosophy of science, philosophy of mind, philosophy of language, philosophy of mathematics, and the like.

 Practical Philosophy: Two units in contemporary or historical ethics, political philosophy, aesthetics, and the like.

-Note: The First-Year Colloquium (Philosophy 300a and 300b) may not be used to fulfill any part of the distribution requirement.
+The First-Year Colloquium (Philosophy 300a and 300b) may not be used to fulfill any part of the distribution requirement.
 Philosophy 299hf, the second-year paper, may be used to fulfill a distribution requirement.

 Students are required at the end of their second year in residence to submit a paper whose length is between 7500 and 12,000 words including footnotes.

-The expectation is not that the second-year paper should constitute a kind of Masters Thesis; a better model is that of a journal article – i.e., an essay that sets out a focused philosophical problem, articulates its significance, and makes a significant contribution rather than a mere intervention.
+The expectation is not that the second-year paper should constitute a kind of Masters Thesis; a better model is that of a journal article: i.e., an essay that sets out a focused philosophical problem, articulates its significance, and makes a significant contribution rather than a mere intervention.
 Given this goal, the second year paper may under no circumstances be over 12,000 words, and generally will be significantly shorter.
 Students must annotate the paper with an accurate word count.

 By the end of the first year, students need to have a faculty advisor who will supervise the second year paper.
 Together the advisor and advisee will write a plan of study for the first term, and submit it to the DGS.
 This plan of study will specify a schedule for submitting work and receiving feedback, and will also specify a benchmark to be met before the beginning of the second semester.

 A preliminary draft of the second-year paper is to be submitted by the end of the spring vacation of the second semester, and a final draft is due by June 1st.
-Under extraordinary circumstances and with the written approval of both advisor and the DGS, the final version of the paper may be submitted after June 1st, but no latter than August 1st.
+Under extraordinary circumstances and with the written approval of both advisor and the DGS, the final version of the paper may be submitted after June 1st, but no later than August 1st.

 Once the second year paper is submitted to the advisor, the advisor forwards the paper to the DGS, who selects a faculty member to act as the paper’s examiner.
 The author, advisor, and examiner meet in a timely manner to discuss the paper, after which the examiner in consultation with the advisor awards the paper a grade.
-This grade will be recorded as the student’s grade for her two semesters of 299hf.
+This grade will be recorded as the student’s grade for their two semesters of 299hf.

 Language or Research Tool Requirement